Skip to content

 What changed in SonarQube 2026?

 SonarSource adopted calendar versioning in 2025, so versions now use year-based numbering.
-SonarQube Server 2026.1 is the current Long-Term Active (LTA) release, adding expanded language support, AI-native IDE integrations, and a sandbox feature for safer updates.
+SonarQube Server 2026.1 is the Long-Term Active (LTA) release, adding expanded language support, AI-native IDE integrations, and a sandbox feature for safer updates.
 The free tier was renamed from Community Edition to Community Build, and bundled analyzers moved to the SSALv1 license.
+SonarQube Server 2026.2 (March 2026) made AI CodeFix model-agnostic with multi-LLM support, introduced new AI-specific bug detection rules, and expanded language coverage with Java 25 support, Python web framework analysis (FastAPI, Flask, Django), 20+ new Groovy rules, and Apex analysis with a sub-5% false-positive rate.

 What is the difference between SonarQube Server and SonarQube Cloud?